The Most Dangerous St. Louis Roads for Pedestrians

 Even if you avoid dangerous intersections and follow pedestrian safety guidelines, additional factors increase your risk of being struck by a moving vehicle.

-- Age: In 2017, those aged 65+ accounted for 20% of all pedestrian deaths in the U.S. Seniors may suffer from slower reaction times, making them unable to move out of the path of a car quickly enough to escape injury.
+- In 2020, those aged 65+ accounted for 20% of all pedestrian deaths in the U.S. Seniors may suffer from slower reaction times, making them unable to move out of the path of a car quickly enough to escape injury.

 - Children: Youth under 13 are at higher risk of injury or death from a pedestrian accident.
-In 2019 there were 138 fatal car accidents involving children under 13.
-Of these deaths, 16% of the children were pedestrians.
+In 2020, 611 child passengers under 13 were killed in crashes.
+Of these deaths, 17% of the children were pedestrians.

-Pedestrian fatalities in 2019 were the highest in over 30 years.
-Keep yourself safe by avoiding the most dangerous intersections when walking.
+Pedestrian fatalities should never happen, but they do at an alarming rate each year.
+Our team hopes you’ll keep yourself safe by avoiding the most dangerous intersections when walking.
 Be aware of traffic when traveling on foot and learn pedestrian safety techniques.

-If you find yourself injured in a pedestrian accident in St. Louis, contact a car accident lawyer at our law firm for a free case review.
+If you find yourself injured in a pedestrian accident in St. Louis, contact a car accident lawyer at Cofman Townsley for a free case review.